marienahapetian/portfolio-gallery/readme.txt

 Just simply press the arrows on the upper right corner and slide the content of portfolio gallery projects.

+Content Slider allows to insert thumbnail images/videos into each portfolio gallery projects.
+The description and labeled “View More” can be disabled from portfolio gallery options.
+Portfolio gallery provides with the features to disable description and Link Button for Content Slider view.

 *   **Lightbox Gallery**

 Lightbox Gallery is a type of gallery view involves only preview of images without description text.
 The title comes up from the bottom of the image as you hover the mouse on it.

 Images and Videos become larger with the lightbox and you can slide to watch them.
 Pay attention, this portfolio gallery demonstrates only main image/videos of the whole project.

+The main image size can be changed from portfolio gallery General Options for providing the look you desire.
+Ability to change the Category styles position for each portfolio gallery project for Lightbox Gallery view.

 Upgrade to [WordPress Portfolio Gallery Pro](http://huge-it.com/portfolio-gallery) to Customizable Styles and Colors.